 Build Autonomy at Breakfast

 I think it’s a perfect way to optimize choice (and keep the Division of Responsibility aligned) when it comes to feeding your child.
-This can help them do better with eating.
+This can help him do better with eating.

 If your child chooses the same thing to eat every day, you can curtail that by making sure you don’t get stuck in the rut of offering the same breakfast food items every day.